ido-ofir/react-query-builder/README.md

 ### `initialFilters` (optional)

-Optionally, you can pass array of filters with which to initialize the component.
+Optionally, you can pass an array of filters to initialize the component.
 Each filter should have the following fields:

 + `field`: the filtered field
-+ `operatorIndex`: the index (in `operators` of the filtered field's filterDef) of the applied operator.
-This has to be an index because a filter can have multiple operators with the same `operator` string.
++ `operatorIndex`: the index (in `operators` of the filtered field's filterDef) of the applied operator. _(This has to be an index because a filter can have multiple operators with the same `operator` string.)_
 + `value`: the value

 Example: